 Nestled within four acres of mature award-winning gardens and spacious terraces, The Bath Priory sets itself apart as a peaceful haven in a bustling city.
-The Georgian house of honey-coloured Bath stone enjoys a tranquil location just a short walk through Royal Victoria Park to Bath’s city centre and is proud to hold the city’s only Michelin Star for its exceptional cuisine.
+The Georgian house of honey-coloured Bath stone enjoys a tranquil location just a short walk through Royal Victoria Park to Bath’s city centre.
 Welcoming guests as if to a private home, The Bath Priory is where much of Andrew and Christina Brownsword’s private art collection fills the walls.

 Built in 1835 as a private residence, on land once owned by The Priory of Bath Abbey, The Bath Priory with its architecturally gothic characteristics is discreetly situated on a tree-lined residential road on the west side of the city of Bath.
 The house was a private home until the 1960s when it was converted into the dormitory wing for The Park School.

 In 1969 the house was bought and converted into a seven bedroom hotel.
 The following 25 years saw The Bath Priory prosper as a hotel and in September 1994 it was the first hotel purchased by the Brownsword family.

-At the heart of the hotel is the celebrated Michelin-starred restaurant, an intimate dining area with magnificent views across the hotel’s beautiful gardens.
+At the heart of the hotel is the celebrated 3 AA Rosette restaurant, an intimate dining area with magnificent views across the hotel’s beautiful gardens.
 The restaurant offers a memorable culinary experience with a focus on fresh local produce, flavour and balance to create exciting, modern British cuisine.

 Alongside the fine dining restaurant, The Pantry adopts a much simpler, casual dining experience spilling out onto the Terrace Bar in warmer months.